Social Engineering: could you become a victim?

 Install a password vault

 The data breach started with a weak password.
 Netty does not want to make a mistake like that again.
 She sets up a password vault.
-A password manager generates hard-to-guess passwords for Netty and stores them in the digital vault.
+A password generates hard-to-guess passwords for Netty and stores them in the digital vault.

 Run a cyber scan